metabase/metabase/docs/questions/query-builder/expressions/substring.md

 =mid(A2,9,3)
 ```

-is equivalent to the Metabase `substring` expression:
+is the same as the Metabase `substring` expression:

 ```
 substring([Mission ID], 9, 3)